mrakgr/The-Spiral-Language/readme.md

 inl last l = last' l {some=const << some; none}
 ```

 Here `const` is simply `inl x _ -> x` as was used inside `some` of the previous example.
-The continuation passing style is great for writing generic code in Spiral as it meshes well with tss typing scheme.
+The continuation passing style is great for writing generic code in Spiral as it meshes well with its typing scheme.
 The monadic computations that will be shown in the following chapters are just syntax sugar over CPS.

 The capacity to make specialized functions from generic one like the above is an important factor in ensuring code correctness.
 Eliminating code duplication and ensuring single responsibility is possible without performance impact in Spiral.